Substra/substra-documentation/docs/source/operations/walkthrough/10-prerequisites.rst

 Substra is a federated learning tool and as such it makes little sense to have only one node running, or nodes running on the same cluster merely separated by a namespace.

-Therefore our production deployment will run on two separate Kubernetes clusters.
-They will need to be connected somehow -- we will use the internet.
+Therefore, in this guide we are deploying on two separate Kubernetes clusters, connecting them through the internet.

-You will need to be able to give hostnames to endpoints.
+Throughout the guide we are giving hostnames to endpoints.
 On the internet, this means owning a domain name and setting up DNS -- **everytime you see** ``DOMAIN``, **it means your own domain** you are setting this up under.

-Exposing on the internet also means dealing with a certificate authority -- we will use `Let's Encrypt <https://letsencrypt.org/>`__.
+Exposing on the internet also means dealing with a certificate authority -- here we're using `Let's Encrypt <https://letsencrypt.org/>`__.

 .. note::
    It is entirely possible to host multiple Substra nodes on the same cluster, and/or to have them communicate on a private network with a private CA, and/or to attribute hostnames differently.
-But we will focus on a deployment through the internet.

 In practice